Estimated reading time: 3 minutes

 The ethos of this celebration is raising awareness of emerging issues affecting young people on the Internet.
 It covers everything from the now conventionally-known cyberbullying to the new concept of digital identity and how young people are taught to present themselves on the Internet.

 One of the priorities of this movement is to get children involved and thinking about the Internet, whether it be in school or at home.
-In 2021, 51% of British schoolchildren aged 8-17 were aware of or involved in the celebration.
+In 2022, Safer Internet Day reached more young people than ever before, with 54% of UK children aged 8-17 hearing about the day, alongside 32% of UK parents and carers.

 Childhood has, for good or bad, become inexorably intertwined with the Internet.